nixworks/public/news/2010/06/13/index.md

 ##### Joran Van der Sloot
 ### [Joran Van der Sloot said he'll reveal the location of U.S teen Natalee Holloway's body to the investigators if authorities transfer him to an Aruban jail from his current jail in Peru. ](/news/2010/06/13/joran-van-der-sloot-said-he-ll-reveal-the-location-of-u-s-teen-natalee-holloway-s-body-to-the-investigators-if-authorities-transfer-him-to-a.md)
-_Context: Peru, Joran Van der Sloot, Natalee Holloway, Aruba_
+_Context: Natalee Holloway, Peru, Joran Van der Sloot, Aruba_

 ##### London School of Economics
 ### [A London School of Economics report finds that Pakistan's largest intelligence agency, the Inter-Services Intelligence, is secretly funding and training the Afghan Taliban. ](/news/2010/06/13/a-london-school-of-economics-report-finds-that-pakistan-s-largest-intelligence-agency-the-inter-services-intelligence-is-secretly-funding.md)
-_Context: London School of Economics, Taliban, Pakistan, Inter-Services Intelligence, intelligence agency_
+_Context: Pakistan, Taliban, intelligence agency, Inter-Services Intelligence, London School of Economics_

 ##### South Korea
 ### [South Korea's chairman of the Joint Chiefs of Staff Gen. Lee Sang-eui offers to retire over the recent warship sinking. ](/news/2010/06/13/south-korea-s-chairman-of-the-joint-chiefs-of-staff-gen-lee-sang-eui-offers-to-retire-over-the-recent-warship-sinking.md)